Codex xcix

 Proto-Sinaitic

 This red sandstone sphinx, ca.1800 BC, was discovered in 1904–1905 by Sir William Flinders Petrie in the temple ruins at Serabit el-Khadim, a copper and turquoise mining area on the West coast on the Sinai peninsula.
-The sphinx appears to be a votive to the goddess Hathor, who was associated with turquoise.
-Hathor is inscribed in hieroglyphs (on the side you don’t see) and the phrase b’lt (or b’alat “to the Lady,” a title of Hathor) is inscribed in proto-sinaitic.
-This is as close to a Rosetta Stone of Proto-Sinaitic as you are going to get.
+The sphinx appears to be a votive to the Hathor, the goddess associated with turquoise.
+It is inscribed both in crude hieroglyphic and proto-sinaitic.

-The Wadi al-Hol inscriptions
+The Wadi al-Hol inscription, click for larger image

-The Wadi al-Hol inscriptions, ca.1900 BC.
+Wadi al-Hol inscription 1, ca.1900 BC.
+WSRP

 In 1999 the Yale researchers, John and Deborah Darnell, found several Proto-Sinaitic inscriptions at Wadi al-Hol in Egypt.
 The discovery in a remote part of Egypt, in addition to causing a general stir in archeological circles, also allowed them to develop a different hypothesis on the script’s origin.
-They suggest that the language was not developed by the Semites (or Asiatics, as the Egyptians called them) but was invented by Egyptian scribes and bureaucrats to allow them to communicate with these Asiatics, who at times were slaves, mercenaries or trading partners with Egypt.
-A kind of pidgin Egyptian.
+They suggest that the language was not developed by the Semites (or Asiatics, as the Egyptians called them) but was invented by Egyptian scribes and bureaucrats to allow them to communicate with these Asiatics, who at times were slaves, mercenaries or trading partners with Egypt.4 A kind of pidgin Egyptian.

 The Proto-Sinaitic Signs